-By Slade Smith, AHPI Assistant DirectorEdited by Kirin Goff, AHPI Director The United States Supreme Court has recognized abortion as a fundamental right for nearly fifty years since the landmark case Roe v.
-Wade.
-But… Read More »How would overturning Roe v.
+By Slade Smith, AHPI Assistant DirectorEdited by Kirin Goff, AHPI Director UPDATE (June 24, 2022): The Supreme Court has released its decision in Dobbs v.
+Jackson Women’s Health, striking down Roe v.
+Wade as expected.… Read More »How would overturning Roe v.
 Wade affect access to abortion and contraception in Arizona?

 How does a bill provision about funding tree canopy get bogged down in hot button, racially tinged political squabbles?